 17) Wander Around Takayama Old Town

 One of the best things to do in Takayama is absolutely free.
-Just go for a stroll around Takayama’s historic district and enjoy the beautiful wooden buildings that are so characteristic of the region.
+Just go for a stroll around Takayama’s Old Town and enjoy the beautiful wooden buildings that are so characteristic of the region.

 Many of the buildings are from the Edo Period, between 1603 and 1868.

 Sannomachi Street has some of the best-preserved structures in the entire city.
-Get your camera out when you explore here!
+Get your camera out when you explore in the Old Town!

 If your feet get tired from walking around, take a break at one of the local sake breweries.

-Some of the most popular breweries include Kawashiri, Hiratse, and Hirata.
+Some of the most popular breweries in the Old Town include Kawashiri, Hiratse, and Hirata.

 You’ll be able to sample several sake flavors here for a reasonable price.